Trail-Blaze/dynamite-core/README.md

 ## To Build [ WIP Might Not Work ]:
 - `npm install -g pkg`
 - `pkg app.js --assets "public/**/*" --scripts "modules/**/*.js", "lib/**/*.js"`

+# ❤️ Like, ⭐ Star, 🍴 Fork!

+Feel free to edit, tinker or rebrand as you like or use in any of your projects!
+Be inspired!
+We love seeing new people putting their own spin on our backend!